HarveyBates/kandle/README.md

 ## What is it?

-A CLI that handles external components in a KiCad project.
+A CLI that handles external components in a KiCad project by automatically importing them into your project symbol, footprint and 3d-model libraries.

 It supports files downloaded from several vendors such as: